kwindla/evals-course-voice/README.md

 ## Bot that saves turn data to sqlite

-For each conversation turn, we'll save information about what the user and bot said, plus some timing data, in a sqlite database.
+`003-bot-sqlite.py` shows how you might write code that saves conversation turn text and metrics using sqlite, and also saves the full conversation audio.

-Here's how we create the database file.
+Here's how we create the sqlite db file.

 ```bash
 sqlite3 db-and-recordings/conversation_turns.db "